6 Tips for Looking After Someone With Dementia

 Do your research

 When taking on the duty of care, it’s important that you take some time to research your loved one’s condition.
-This will equip you with the knowledge and compassion you’ll need to understand what they are going through.
+Doing some research online will help you to get some common dementia questions answered that you might have, and also gives you the chance to look into changes you can make to your environment or routine in order to help them.
+This will help you to understand and prepare for what they are going through.
 It will help you know what to expect from their condition, as well as the duties you will be responsible for.
 If possible, it may be helpful to talk to other caregivers.
 They will be able to provide invaluable advice on how you can make the best of your caregiving responsibilities.

 Decide on your responsibilities